 When cutting the workpiece, molybdenum wire also needs to be immersed in the insulating liquid.
 And the discharge during the cutting process is pulse discharge.
 Under the action of the pulse voltage, the insulating liquid is broken down, forming an instant discharge channel between the molybdenum wire and the workpiece.
 During the pulse interval, the insulating liquid fills the discharge channel again, and so on.
 In addition, the insulating liquid also has the function of eliminating electrical corrosion products in the gap, and cooling electrodes.

-Thank you for reading our article and we hope it can help you to have a better understanding of the reason why can molybdenum wire cut metal.
+Thank you for reading our article.
+We hope it can help you have a better understanding of the reason why can molybdenum wire cut metal.
 If you want to know more about molybdenum metal and molybdenum wire, we would like to recommend you to visit Advanced Refractory Metals (ARM) for more information.